Sofitel Legend The Grand Amsterdam – Legendary luxury hotel in the heart of the Medieval Center.

 One of Amsterdam’s grand dames, Sofitel Legend has been hosting distinguished guests for centuries, including royalty after whom the Legendary Imperial suites take their names.
 Comprising a 17th-century Admiralty building, a 1930’s former City Hall, and historic canal houses, Sofitel Legend is one of Amsterdam’s best luxury hotels, with attentive and gracious service, and superb on-site dining.
 The decor is a blend of original features and a soothing palette of lilacs and creams in the rooms and suites.
 Spacious, luxurious bathrooms have walk-in rain showers and Hermes products, with free-standing tubs and built-in TVs in the suites.

 Sofitel Legend The Grand Amsterdam – Location

 - Area: Extremely central.
-Overlooking a canal in a tranquil part of the Medieval Centre, on the edge of the Red Light District.
+Overlooking a canal in a tranquil part of the Medieval Center, on the edge of the Red Light District.
 Dam Square is just a few minutes’ walk (500m), the historic canals and the hip Nine Streets shopping neighborhood are a 10-minute stroll (1 km), and the Museum Quarter is easily reached by tram or bicycle (2 km); the nearest tram stop is 5 minutes away (400m).

 - How to Get There: Take the train from Schiphol Airport to Centraal Station, then the tram (4, 9, 16, 24, 25) to Dam stop, 5 minutes’ walk (400m) from the hotel.